utoyvo/marginal-act/README.md

 # Marginal Act

-Marginal act is an independent game studio based in Kharkiv, Ukraine, founded in 2017.
-Here you can find info about our games, which are different by gameplay (roguelike, adventure, survival-horror, simulator) and visualization (collage, pixel-art, pixel-collage) but similar by strong experimental nature.
+Marginal act is an independent game studio based in Kharkiv.
+Games are different by gameplay and visualization but similar by strong experimental nature.

 ![Marginal Act](screenshot.png)